yarenty/rootbeer1/README.md

         Rootbeer rootbeer = new Rootbeer();
         List<GpuDevice> devices = rootbeer.getDevices();
         GpuDevice device0 = devices.get(0);
+        //create a context with 4212880 bytes objectMemory.
+        //you can leave the 4212880 missing at first to
+        //use all available GPU memory. after you run you
+        //can call context0.getRequiredMemory() to see
+        //what value to enter here
         Context context0 = device0.createContext(4212880);
+        //use more die area for shared memory instead of
+        //cache. the shared memory is a software defined
+        //cache that, if programmed properly, can perform
+        //better than the hardware cache
+        //see (CUDA Occupancy calculator)[http://developer.download.nvidia.com/compute/cuda/CUDA_Occupancy_calculator.xls]
         context0.setCacheConfig(CacheConfig.PREFER_SHARED);
+        //wire thread config for throughput mode. after
+        //calling buildState, the book-keeping information
-        context0.setThreadConfig(sizeBy2, outerCount, outerCount * sizeBy2);
+        //will be cached in the JNI driver context0.setThreadConfig(sizeBy2, outerCount, outerCount * sizeBy2);
+        //configure to use kernel templates. rather than
+        //using kernel lists where each thread has a Kernel
+        //object, there is only one kernel object (less memory copies)
+        //when using kernel templates you need to differetiate
+        //your data using thread/block indexes
         context0.setKernel(new GPUSortKernel(array));
-        context0.buildState();
+        //cache the state and get ready for throughput mode context0.buildState();

         while(true){
+          //randomize the array to be sorted
           for(int i = 0; i < outerCount; ++i){
             fisherYates(array[i]);
           }
           long gpuStart = System.currentTimeMillis();
+          //run the cached throughput mode state.
+          //the data now reachable from the only
+          //GPUSortKernel is serialized to the GPU
           context0.run();
           long gpuStop = System.currentTimeMillis();
           long gpuTime = gpuStop - gpuStart;